About This Case Study

 What The Creatives Made

-A platform that ran for decades, executed through hundreds of ads showing small acts of helpfulness: Dotty and her checkout observations, staff going extra miles, innovations that made shopping easier.
+A platform that ran for decades, executed through hundreds of ads showing small acts of helpfulness: later, the Dotty campaign (1995 onwards) with her checkout observations, staff going extra miles, and innovations that made shopping easier.

 "Every little helps."